 I was a pretty crunchy mama.
 Now, I’m a bit… soggy.

-I did things like make my own skin and hair care products, live without a dryer for a few years.
+I used to do things like make my own skin and hair care products, and I lived without a dryer for a few years.
 I used cloth diapers with all seven of my kids and even did a bit of elimination communication with a couple of them.
 We drank raw milk and I made my own sauerkraut.
-I rendered lard and made my own dishwashing liquid for goodness sake.
-Five of my babies were born at home.
+I rendered lard and made my own dishwashing liquid.
+Five of my babies were born at home, and they were breastfed for years.
 Etc.

 I won’t touch raw milk with a ten food pole at the moment, mostly because my anxiety levels shot sky high after my preemie was born.
-The kids beg for it, so maybe I’ll reconsider once Josiah is older.
-But I got scared off after reading one too many stories of vulnerable kids ending up on dialysis because of e.coli in raw milk.
-(Apparently, e.coli, like everything else in this messed-up world, is getting hardier and nastier, making outbreaks more dangerous than they were in our grandparents’ day.
-Le sigh.)
+I got scared off after reading one too many stories of vulnerable kids ending up on dialysis because of e.coli in raw milk.
+Apparently, e.coli is getting hardier and nastier, making outbreaks more dangerous than they were in our grandparents’ day.
+Le sigh.

 For several years I recorded a podcast called Natural Moms Talk Radio.
 Most of those 100+ interviews were on eco-friendly, ultra-crunchy alternative topics.